Summary

 Alaska House of Representatives

 In 1998, Murkowski was elected to the Alaska House of Representatives.
 Her District 18 included northeast Anchorage, Fort Richardson and Elmendorf Air Force Base (now Joint Base Elmendorf-Richardson, or JBER), and suburban parts of Eagle RiverChugiak.
 In 1999, she introduced legislation establishing a Joint Armed Services Committee.
 She was reelected in 2000 and, after her district boundaries changed, in 2002.
 That year she had a conservative primary opponent, Nancy Dahlstrom, who challenged her because Murkowski supported abortion rights and rejected conservative economics.
-Murkowski prevailed by 56 votes.[8][9]
+Murkowski won by 56 votes.[10][11]
 She was named as House Majority Leader for the 2003–04 legislative session.
-She resigned her House seat before taking office, due to her appointment by her father to the seat he had vacated in the U.S. Senate, upon his stepping down to assume the Alaska governorship.[10]
+She resigned her House seat before taking office, due to her appointment by her father to the seat he had vacated in the U.S. Senate, upon his stepping down to assume the Alaska governorship.[12]
 Murkowski sat on the Alaska Commission on Post Secondary Education and chaired both the Labor and Commerce and the Military and Veterans Affairs Committees.
-After she resigned to join the U.S. Senate, her father appointed Dahlstrom, the District Republican committee’s choice, as her replacement.[9]
+After she resigned to join the U.S. Senate, her father appointed Dahlstrom, the District Republican committee’s choice, as her replacement.[11]

 U.S. Senate